-- your investment goals

-- investment timeframe
+- · your investment goals - investment timeframe

 - · how much to contribute and how often

 - when you are likely to withdraw

-- how you feel about investment risk.
+- · how you feel about investment risk.

-- > Visit bnz.co.nz/youwealth to:
+- (Visit bnz.co.nz/youwealth to:

-- 1. Understand which YouWealth Fund may suit you Answer a few simple questions to identify which YouWealth Fund best suits.
+- 1. Read our guide to identify which YouWealth Fund best suits you.

-- 2. Try out our calculator
+- 2. Try out our calculator.